DesktopECHO/Pi-hole-for-Android/README.md

 ![IMG_2229](https://user-images.githubusercontent.com/33142753/133272103-28c6eba3-d1f7-4e29-9c5b-7d96d9f94e9e.jpg)

-**Note:** There is no endorsement or partnership between this page and [Pi-hole© LLC](https://pi-hole.net/).
-They deserve [your support](https://pi-hole.net/donate/) if you find this useful.

-Pi-hole is a network-level advertisement and Internet tracker blocking application for Linux which acts as a DNS sinkhole intended for use on a private network.
+[Pi-hole©](https://pi-hole.net/) is a network-level advertisement and Internet tracker blocking application for Linux which acts as a DNS sinkhole intended for use on a private network.
 It is designed for low-power embedded devices with network capability, focusing on the Raspberry Pi as its 'reference' hardware platform.

-Pi-hole for Android is a Raspbian disk image tuned to work with the Pi-hole installer on Pi Deploy (a fork of Linux Deploy).
+Pi-hole for Android is a Debian disk image tuned to work with the Pi-hole installer on Pi Deploy (a fork of Linux Deploy).
 It can be used on **any** rooted Android device with an **ARMv7 or newer CPU** running Android 5.0 (Lolipop) or newer.
 Form factor is not important; it could be a phone, tablet, HDMI stick or **any device running Android**.
 For very old devices running Android 4.x, see the [Legacy branch](https://github.com/DesktopECHO/Pi-hole-for-Android/tree/legacy)

+### What's New (December 2023)
+ - Updated image to Debian 12 (Bookworm)
+ - Pi Deploy image is now **64 bit** by default
+ - To deploy a **32 bit** image, tap **Properties** and change the **Source Path** URL from `/raspbian.tgz` to `/raspbian32.tgz`
+ - To install **PIXEL Desktop**, run `pideploy-gui-install`.
+Next time you login via RDP you will have a full desktop session with audio support.
+ - To install **Nextcloud 27**, run `pideploy-nextcloud-install` to launch the Nextcloudpi installer patched for Android.
+Consult the official NextCloud documentation for administration of this powerful collaboration tool.

 ### Requirements:

 - Android device that has been rooted

-### Note to users of previous builds:
+### Note to users running previous version:

-- Uninstall any previous versions of Linux Deploy or Pi Deploy and reboot your device.
-- Failure to heed this advice will cause issues!
+- The APK installer is unchanged (no need to re-install the Pi Deploy APK)
+- If required, use Pi-hole Teleporter to back-up your existing configuration.
+- Login to your existing deployment and run `sudo unchroot uname -m`.
+If your device returns `armv7`or `armv8` your device is 32 bit and you need to change the **Source Path** URL to `/raspbian32.tgz`

 ### Installation: